Frequently Asked Questions

-For the latest version of the app to run properly, you'll need iPhone iOS 8 or above (for Background Tracking iPhone 5s or newer) or Android 4.1 or above.
+For the latest version of the app to run properly, you'll need iPhone iOS 8 or above (for Automatic Tracking iPhone 5s or newer) or Android 4.1 or above.

 Can I get points if my device fails to track an activity?